 When setting up your interface, you will be asked to choose a theme and have the ability to personalize your IDE to match your preferences.

-Doing so will allow you to customize your development environment according to your requirements, making your coding experience more efficient and enjoyable.
+Doing so will enable you to tailor your development environment to your specific requirements, making your coding experience more efficient and enjoyable.

 Uninstall VS Code